The clouds finally broke into a sullen drizzle after a muggy, overcast day. Trickster Drift, Eden Robinson, Alfred A. Knopf 2018

 I can’t remember the last time I was so consciously waiting for a book.
 I read Son of a Trickster a long while ago, so why library – why did it take you two years to get me a sequel that was written in the year I read the prequel?
 Rhetorical question, I don’t need an answer.

-With the sequel it took me a while to adjust to the story and appreciate what I took from it.
+With the first novel it took me a while to adjust to the story and appreciate what I took from it.
 With that knowledge, I expected to struggle again this time, but get a satisfying pay-off.
 Except – no struggle in sight.
 The e-book is almost 600 pages and I flew through them.
 Maybe Robinson found her flow, maybe I did, but I didn’t want to stop reading.

 Jared has escaped some of the wild, eerie, lethal shit that was braided through his life and surroundings, but not all of it.
 And now he’s adding sobriety and study to them.
 So even though it seems like there’s more love and care around him, we should probably give him a break when he doesn’t immediately (positively) react to it (I tried, boy – did I try).